Showing posts with label Arthur Penn. Show all posts

 The plot of Night Moves is ostensibly an update of the typical '40s film noir detective thriller, only with a post-Watergate deconstruction of the American hero myth thrown in.
 The detective in question, Harry Moseby (Gene Hackman, who, like Karen Black, seemed to be in every film made in the '70s), is adrift, both personally and professionally, when hired by a fading movie actress to locate her runaway teenage daughter.
 Seventeen-year-old Melanie Griffith, making her film debut, is cast as the sexually precocious daughter.
 A nymphet role of the sort she would play again in Paul Newman's The Drowning Pool (1975) and likely incite picket lines today.
 Griffith makes quite an impression, and I distinctly remember wondering if this girl's helium voice would change when she grew up.
 (It didn't.)

-Gene Hackman as private eye Harry Moseby plays chess with himself (knight moves, anyone) during a stakeout
+Gene Hackman as private eye Harry Moseby plays chess with himself

 Client: "Are you the kind of detective who once you get on a case nothing can get you off it?
 Bribes, beatings, the allure of a woman's body?"